Article & Research by Allison Garton:

 Here at Hidden San Diego, we love to explore ruins and delve into the past of what once was, and we recently discovered something that raised everyone’s curiosity.
 After researching further, we did not find ruins… we found beginnings.
 Perched atop a hillside are the beginnings of what was to be an elaborate castle of sorts, constructed from rock that was quarried on-site.

 Today, roughly 200 people live behind the resort.
-Out of respect for their privacy, we will not reveal the exact location of Castle Rock.
+Out of respect for their privacy, we will not reveal the exact location of this spot.

 There were two beautiful seats made out of boulders.
 Amazing!!